georgegian2018/CEng-Portfolio-IET/README.md

 ![License](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey)
 ![Use](https://img.shields.io/badge/Use-Non--Commercial%20Only-critical)

-A beginner-friendly, no-assumptions tutorial explaining how GitHub **Organizations**, **Repositories**, and **Projects** actually work.

-In this step-by-step tutorial, learn how to use Git and GitHub for Source Control Management (SCM).
+A beginner-friendly, no-assumptions step-by-step tutorial, explaining how to use **Git** and **GitHub** for **Source Control Management (SCM)**.

 We start with Git.
-What is it?
-How you can get it running on your system, and how you can start working with it?
+- What is it?
+- How you can get it running on your system, and how you can start working with it?

 Then we look at GitHub.com, a platform for hosting and collaborating on Git repositories.

-By the end, you'll be well on your way to using Git and GitHub.
-If you'd like to follow along, I've included sample files down below.
+By the end, you'll be well on your way to using **Git** and **GitHub**.
+~~If you'd like to follow along, I've included sample files down below.~~

 ## 📚 RESOURCES
 - Sample files to follow along: